julietezekwe/neat-dolphin/src/pages/about.md

     weight: 2
 template: page
 ---
-I am a highly focused software developer that excels in every stage of the life cycle of software development, including design implementation, coding, debugging, testing, and maintenance.
+I am a highly focused software engineer that excels in every stage of the life cycle of software development, including design implementation, coding, debugging, testing, and maintenance.
 I hold a Bachelor's Degree in Computer Engineering from Nnamdi Azikiwe University, Awka.
 With over 2 years of experience in software development.
 I speak English and Igbo languages fluently and I am a lover of nature.

 **SKILLS AND ABILITIES**